ethanhe42/c0-compiler/README.md

 ### q1

 ### q2
-Note: There are two shift/reduce conflicts, correctly resolved by default:
+Note: There are 1 shift/reduce conflicts, correctly resolved by default:
   IF '(' expression ')' statement _ ELSE statement

 ### c0 tokens